-Carbon-absorbing, oxygen-producing, air-cleaning, an alternative energy source, an ecological beauty aid, a vitamin-rich power food: these are not words normally associated with a highway bridge.
+Carbon-absorbing, oxygen-producing, air-cleaning, an alternative energy source, an ecological beauty aid, a vitamin-rich future food: these are not words normally associated with a highway bridge.
 Yet with the addition of a system containing clear tubes, a pump system and a rich organic liquid, drivers in Geneva have an entirely new vocabulary with which to describe the function of bridges in their city.

 Dutch-Flemish design group Cloud Collective installed an algae growing system on an ordinary Geneva highway bridge, turning an uncelebrated part of the city’s grey infrastructure into a platform for future urban food and fuel.